- Our Work

 Nature Conservation assists these groups by coordinating work days undertaking on ground activities (weeding, planting, rubbish collection).
 Groups also get the opportunity to participate in nature interpretation activities such as possum, bird and wildflower walks and undertake monitoring of the condition of their reserves.

-Scheduled Working Bees - For more information contact Drew Mckenzie on 0411 515 291.
+Scheduled Working Bees - For more information contact Drew McKenzie on 9757 2202 or [email protected]

 Friends of Barrett Street Reserve - Friday 6 April 8.00 -11.00 am meet at the corner of Elva Street and Barrett Street, Margaret River.
 The activity will include planting of native seedlings.

 Supported by funding from the Shire of Augusta Margaret River's Environmental Management Fund, Nature Conservation has recently trained a number of local volunteers in possum surveying.
 Once trained these volunteers will form small teams to undertake possum surveys in priority areas of the Margaret River region.
 The surveys will be aimed at providing the Shire and Nature Conservation with a better picture of Western Ringtail Possum populations across the region.